 In December 2011, the project “FESTOS - Foresight of Evolving Security Threats Posed by Emerging Technologies” was finalised with a conference at Brussels.
 The foresight study, financed by the European Commission, was aimed at the „Dark Side of Technology“.
 Looking ahead to the year 2030, new risks posed by nanotechnologies, biotechnologies, and information technologies were identified in a scanning process.
 Based on this, the FESTOS team outlined in an “out of the box” brainstorming four “threat scenarios”.

 K. Steinmüller was invited to write the scenarios – just like short science fiction stories.
-The scenarios are available on the FESTOS website.
+More information about the project is available in a (German language) paper by Roman Peperhove.

 Since 2003, Robert Gaßner of the IZT and K. Steinmüller wrote 12 scenarios about useful applications of high tech.
 Finally, they have been published as a Report of the IZT - with an appendix about the applied methodology: